jeffcarbine/materia/README.md

   ],
 });

+materia.set("test.name.first", "Joe"); // will not cause the "test.name" binding to update since we are being more specific materia.update("test", {
+  class: "new-class"
-materia.set("test.name.first", "Joe"); // will conly cause the "test-name" bound element to re-render materia.set("test.class", "new-class"); // will cause the "test" bound elements to re-render
+}); // will cause the "test" bound elements to update since we are modifying that binding
 ```

 ### Cleaning Up Data and Elements